andrewpblee/checkout-dot-com/README.md

 - Users (containing tables related to user data)
 - Pageviews (containing tables related to pageview data)
 - Analytics (containing the combined table designed to be queried)

+Each column has at least one test to ensure accuracy, and each schema has its own yml file to include documentation.

 ### Users